How to Become a CPA in Utah 2026

 8. Complete the Experience Requirement

-To meet the Utah CPA experience requirements, you must meet 2,000 hours documented by a licensed CPA.
-During this period, you should apply your auditing and accounting skills in addition to any other applicable competencies.
+To meet the Utah CPA experience requirements, you must meet one year / 2,000 hours of experience under CPA verification, and the experience can include accounting, compilation, advisory, tax, or consulting-type services.
 Once complete, you and your supervisor will submit a Certification for Accounting Experience for Licensure form to the Utah Board.

 Utah requires candidates to have experience before they can issue the license.
 Usually, this experience includes providing any type of service that uses accounting, compilation, advisory, tax, or consulting.